RIKEN-RCCS/lens3/v1/doc/design.md

 the semi-static part of pool information.

 A __ps:pool-id__ entry is a pool-state which is a record {"state", "reason", "modification_time"}.
-A state is one of: "initial", "ready", "disabled", and "inoperable".
-Reason is a string.
-Sometimes a reason string may be a long error message.
+A state is one of: {"initial", "ready", "suspended", "disabled", "inoperable"}.
+A value of reason is a string, which can be a long string of an error message.

 A __bd:directory__ is a bucket-directory entry.
 The entry is atomically assigned.
 Lens3 forbids running multiple MinIO instances in the same directory.
-Note, however, MinIO instances may possibly run in a transient state at a race in starting/stopping an instance.
+Note, however, (symbolic) links can fool the detection of the same directory.
+In addition, MinIO instances may run in the same directory transiently in a race in starting/stopping instances.

 ### Process-Table (DB=2)